gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy still wasn't sure exactly how that worked, but as long as the bots were happy together...

-Maddy ruffled the fur on her sister's head.
+Maddy ruffled her sister's hair.
 "So it all came down to you grabbing the right lever at the right time," she said fondly.

-"Speakig of which," Shaper Leaf said, pulling a small drawstring bag out of his pocket.
+"Speakig of which," Commander Leaf said,
-"Mind if we try an experiment?"
+"Do you mind if we try an experiment?"
-He opened the bag to let three dice roll onto the tea table.

-"What are these for?"
-Sindy asked.

-"It's a game," the shaper said.
-"See how many tries it takes you to roll three sixes."
+He rolled up his right sleeve and detached the silver sonic clamped around his arm.

+"What am I supposed to do with this?"
+Sindy asked as he held it out to her.

+"Just take it,"
+he said gently.

 Sindy shrugged.
 "Aright."
-She rolled the dice,
+She took it,
+turned it over,
-then rolled them again and a third time.
+then shrugged again and slipped it over her arm.

-Ones and threes and fours came up, but no sixes.
-Again and again---one six, but never all three.
+The crystal power indicator came to life, orange yellow green blue and then a steady glowing violet.
+"Whoa," Sindy breathed.
+She pointed at the path---

-Mama Roo came around the corner of the house with a basket full of freshly-picked blueberries.
+---just as Mama Roo came around the corner of the house with a basket full of freshly-picked blueberries.
-"What are you---whoops!"
-She tripped and nearly fell as a bump suddenly appeared in the ground.
-The basket of blueberries flew threw the air to land on one of Crusher's treads without spilling a single berry.

-"Well what are the odds?" she said, straightening up and glaring at the ground.
-"Shaper, was that you?"

-"It was, and I apologize,"
+There was a faint thrumming sound.
+"Whoops!" she exclaimed,
+stumbling over a bulge in the path that hadn't been there a moment before.

+Sindy's eyes went wide.
+"Did I do that?"

+Maddy looked at Commander Leaf.
+"She's---she's a commander like you?"

+"Not like me,"
 the old tortoise said,
-taking the dice from Sindy and returning them to their bag.
+taking the sonic back from Sindy and fitting it around his arm once again.
-"But it turns out that a lot of young shapers can't use their power if they think about it.
-It just has to happen."
-He picked up his tea and looked over the rim of the cup at Sindy.

-The young roo blinked.
-"What?
-I mean, pardon me?"
+"Most of us can only ever master one piece of tech, and even that takes years.
+You, young lady, have a very rare gift.
+You can use all of it,
+just like the Makers themselves."

+Mama Roo gaped,
+the basket of blueberries in her arm forgotten.
+"I beg your pardon?"

-The tortoise sipped his tea and set the cup back down.
+The tortoise picked up his cup of tea.
-"You're a shaper, Miz Roo," he said, quiet but excited.
+"It sometimes happens with people who are...different," he said, quiet but excited.
-"You're a luck shaper,
-and that's the rarest kind of shaper there is."

-"She's a---"  "What---"  "*Sindy*?"
-Mother and daughters all started speaking at once.
+"It's why buttons and gadgets work for you when they won't work for anyone else."

 "Plausible," Dockety buzzed.
 "Improbable events have occurred with surprising frequency."